hashicorp/terraform-provider-azurerm/website/docs/r/healthcare_fhir_service.html.markdown

 The following attributes are exported:

-* `id` - The ID of the Healthcare Fhir Service.
+* `id` - The ID of the Healthcare FHIR Service.

 ## Timeouts
 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the Healthcare Fhir Service.
+* `create` - (Defaults to 30 minutes) Used when creating the Healthcare FHIR Service.
-* `update` - (Defaults to 30 minutes) Used when updating the Healthcare Fhir Service.
+* `update` - (Defaults to 30 minutes) Used when updating the Healthcare FHIR Service.
-* `read` - (Defaults to 5 minutes) Used when retrieving the Healthcare Fhir Service.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Healthcare FHIR Service.
-* `delete` - (Defaults to 30 minutes) Used when deleting the Healthcare Fhir Service.
+* `delete` - (Defaults to 30 minutes) Used when deleting the Healthcare FHIR Service.

 ## Import

-Healthcare Fhir Service can be imported using the resource`id`, e.g.
+Healthcare FHIR Service can be imported using the resource`id`, e.g.

 ```shell
 terraform import azurerm_healthcare_fhir_service.example /subscriptions/12345678-1234-9876-4563-123456789012/resourceGroups/group1/providers/Microsoft.HealthcareApis/workspaces/workspace1/fhirservices/service1